convos-chat/convos/index.md

 Links to images and video will be displayed inline.
 No need to click on the link to view the data.

+### Notifications

+Convos will track whenever you are mentioned in a conversation and display desktop notifications.

 ## Design principles